 A resume should not be more than one or two pages long.
 If you have more than 10 years of work experience, you may be able to get away with three pages.
 The bottom line is to create a resume that is easily digestible and highlight your most important career information.
-Here is the perfect Canadian resume format to use to secure work in Canada.
+Here is the perfect Canadian resume format to use to secure a job offer in Canada.

 1. Canadian Resume: Contact information

-Your name, contact number, email address and residential address are the first bits of information that should be visible on your resume.
-In addition, include live links to your online resume that allows hiring managers to easily navigate your email address, online portfolio, professional blog and relevant social media accounts.
+Your name, contact number, email address, and residential address are the first bits of information that should be visible on your resume.
+In addition, include live links to your online resume that allows hiring managers to easily navigate your email address, online portfolio, a professional blog, and relevant social media accounts.

 Your email address says a lot about you.
 For example, firstname.lastname@example.org who is applying for a job in a company's accounts department may not be taken seriously.
 For this reason, avoid slang terms and nicknames.
 Instead, keep it professional by creating an email address that is a sum of your name and surname.

 Under the employment law in Canada, it’s not required to include your date of birth, gender, marital status, or parents’ names.

 The ideal professional career summary is four to five short sentences that describe your current or latest job title, experiences, and goals.
 It’s important to emphasize points that make you different, whether it’s personality, technical ability, managerial skills, team building, or some other talents related to the job you are applying for.
 Avoid generic descriptions like “honest and hardworking person” that doesn’t give any true insights into your professional history.

 Begin by stating your job title, for example, “Knowledgeable Farm Worker with drive and experience...” makes it clear from the get-go what role you are applying for.
 If you’ve changed career paths, don’t include any skills or experience that’s irrelevant to the job you are currently applying for.
 Instead, create different resumes for different jobs.